Potential projects for undergraduate research will be based on mutual interest. Some topics include:

 DAAD RISE – Research Internships in Science and Engineering in Germany

-Deadline: Applications are due by December 15, 2020; Letters of Reference are due by December 22, 2020; https://www.daad.de/rise/en/rise-germany/
+Deadline: Applications are due by December 15, 2022; Letters of Reference are due by December 22, 2022; https://www.daad.de/rise/en/rise-germany/

 DAAD RISE gives students in the fields of biology, chemistry, earth sciences, engineering, and physics the chance to spend a summer working on research projects with doctoral students at German universities and research institutions.
 Interested students must first register online before submitting application materials.
-Application materials must be submitted by December 15, 2020 (6pm EST), with letters of reference due December 22, 2020 (6pm EST).
+Application materials must be submitted by December 15, 2022 (6pm EST), with letters of reference due December 22, (6pm EST).

-Science Undergraduate Laboratory Internships (SULI) Deadline: January 12, 2021 at 5:00 PM EST https://science.osti.gov/wdts/suli
+Science Undergraduate Laboratory Internships (SULI) Deadline: January 10, 2023 (5:00pm EST); https://science.osti.gov/wdts/suli

 The Science Undergraduate Laboratory Internship (SULI) program encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers by providing research experiences at the Department of Energy (DOE) laboratories.
 Selected students participate as interns appointed at one of 17 participating DOE laboratories.